-The landlord can evict you.
-This is why it is important that you only agree to a repayment plan if you are sure you can pay it.
+The landlord can evict you once the moratorium ends.
+It is important that you only agree to a repayment plan if you are sure you can pay it.
 Do not feel pressured to agree to something you cannot pay.
 If you are pressured, make a complaint to the Attorney General's Office.
-(Contact info below.)
+(Contact information below.)

-The moratorium ends on August 1, 2020.
-You may have to pay rent that comes due in August on time, or you could be evicted.
+The moratorium ends on October 15, 2020.
+If you do not pay rent that comes due in November on time, you could be evicted.

-In the meantime, a new state law will take effect on June 11.
-Under that new law, you may have options about when your rent is due.
+In the meantime, a new state law took effect on June 11, 2020.
+That new law may give you options about when your rent is due.
 Read Can I Change the Date My Rent is Due.
 This can also help you avoid late fees.

 My landlord is trying to evict me anyway or collect the rent.